GFSI: Continuous improvement of food safety management systems

 The goals of the GFSI are:

-• Reduce food safety through equivalence and convergence between effective food safety management systems.
+• Reduce food safety risks through equivalence and convergence between effective food safety management systems.

 • Manage costs in the global by eliminating redundancies and improving operational efficiency.